 To understand how VoIP actually works, we will take a look at what happens when you make or receive a phone call on VoIP phone.

-When you make a phone call using VoIP, their business phone number app or VoIP adapter takes the analog audio signal and turn it into digital signal.
+When you make a phone call using VoIP, their business phone number app or VoIP adapter takes the analog voice signal and turns it into digital signal.

-This digital voice data is then sent to the business phone service provider using your internet, and then finally the message is routed to your customer’s phone.
+This digital voice data is then sent to the business phone service provider using your internet service.
+Then, finally the message is routed to your customer’s phone.

 This process happens nearly instantly which is why sometimes VoIP sound quality is even better than regular phone calls.